PieterSmith81/wde/README.md

 # WDE (Web Developer Essentials)

-A comprehensive e-commerce platform with a responsive ordering system and admin backend.
+A comprehensive e-commerce platform with a responsive ordering system and a feature-rich admin backend.

 ## Live Website